kubeshop/testkube/docs/executor-custom.md

 .
 Use the following command to get test execution details:
-$ kubectl testkube tests execution 6218ccd2a26fa94ee7a7cfd1
+$ kubectl testkube get execution 6218ccd2a26fa94ee7a7cfd1